 - 1.9 percent of Hispanic, including Mexican American, people

 - 1.5 percent of Black people

-Psoriasis causes your skin to develop scaly patches that are sometimes silvery or red and can be itchy and painful.
-The patches can come and go over the course of a few days to over a month.
+Psoriasis causes your skin to develop scaly patches that can be itchy and painful.

 The most common symptoms of psoriasis include:

 - red skin patches on fair skin tones

 - salmon-colored and silvery-white patches on medium skin tones